Speak Up! Speak Out!

 Over the course of the semester, classes research their communities, select a problem that interests and motivates them, and develop projects, proposals and/or solutions to present to the community.
 Students present their projects at a Civics Fair held near the end of the fall and spring semesters.

 Creativity and Communication

-Classes are encouraged to use their diverse talents, experiences, and ideas to develop their projects.
-This project is unique in that it strives to give SUSO participants the opportunity learn how young people can be active citizens and to create messages that will be heard by community leaders.
+Participants are encouraged to use their diverse talents, experiences, and ideas to develop their projects.
+This project is unique in that it strives to give SUSO participants the opportunity to learn how young people can be active citizens and to create messages that will be heard by community leaders.

 Frequently asked Questions

 When and where is the Speak Up!
 Speak Out!
 Civics Fair?